seanox/virtual-environment/README.md

   Learn more [about the modules](/modules/README.md).
 - Use the command line and go to the root directory of the project
 - Call `npm install` to initialize the runtime environment
-- Call `npm start` or `node creator.js` to create a Portable Development Environment
+- Call `npm start` or `node creator.js` to create a virtual environment
 - Environment is created in the directory `./workspace`